ABCxFF/diepindepth/protocol/connection/headless.md

 ## HTTP Headers

-Diep.io currently has many security measures to block out headless connection.
-One of these securities is a strict checking of HTTP headers on incoming websocket connections, and so we need to override this and connect with browser-like headers.
+Diep.io currently has many security measures to block out headless connections.
+One of these securities is strict checking of HTTP headers on incoming WebSocket connections, and so we need to override this and connect with browser-like headers.

 Credit to Binary: